 It is recommended faculty include the following statement in their syllabus:

-Any student with a documented disability needing accommodations is requested to speak directly to Disability Services (firstname.lastname@example.org or 309-457-2257) and to the instructor within the first two weeks of the semester.
+Any student with a documented disability needing accommodations is requested to speak directly to Student Success and Accessibility Services (firstname.lastname@example.org or 309-457-2257) and to the instructor within the first two weeks of the semester.
 All discussions will remain confidential.

 In addition, the following recommendations will enable the students with disabilities in your classes to obtain appropriate, timely accommodations and to create a learning environment beneficial to all students: